Commitment to Inclusivity

 Send Professor Bailey an email

 Join a Simmons student affinity organization.
 Learn more about The Collective, eleven student organizations advised by Simmons’ Multicultural Center.
-Also check out the HUB for a full listing of Simmons’ student organizations, including additional student affinity organizations.

 At Simmons, we believe clear and open communication between students, faculty, and staff is an integral part of creating an inclusive and cohesive community.
 We encourage you to review the University's Tips for Email Accessibility.